NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/01 - Introduction/1 1 - Introduction to the Course and Certification.md

 - Credential request is sent to Vault
 - Vault immediately generates the credentials for the user
-- This is hugely beneficial as it doesn’t depend on database admins generating the credentials.
+- This is hugely beneficial as it doesn't depend on database admins generating the credentials.
 - Additionally, Vault will monitor the timeframe of these credentials - if the Time-To-Live (TTL) for the credentials passes, Vault will automatically revoke these credentials - the user will then need to generate new credentials.

 ---

 ## Course Disclaimers: